ChenxiMiku/MikuSportsCharity/README.md

 2. Import the database:

-    - Create a new database in MySQL.
+    - Create a new database called `mikusportscharity` in phpMyAdmin.
     - Import the `database.sql` file into the new database.

+3. Project configuration:

+    - Open the `app\config\config.php` file.
+    - Update the project configuration according to your environment.

+4. Config your ,htaccess file:

+    - Open the `public\.htaccess` file.
+    - Update the `RewriteBase` according to your project path.
+Be sure to include the `/public` directory in the path.

 ## Usage